pnsaeta/p064/docs/DE-DE1.md

 ## Method of Frobenius

-The method of Frobenius is to way of developing series solutions to differential equations that aren't "too bad"—meaning that any singular points are regular.
+The method of Frobenius is to way to solve differential equations that aren’t “too bad”—meaning that any singular points are regular.
 The method is quite simple.
 We assume a (Frobenius) series solution of the form
 \\[
     y(x) = \sum_{k=0}^{\infty} a_k x^{k+s}
 \\]
-which is a generalization of a Taylor series that includes the possibility of negative or nonintegral powers, and substitute it into the differential equation.
+which is a generalization of a Taylor series that includes the possibility of negative or nonintegral powers, and substitute it into the differential equation. ($$s$$ is an unknown constant.)
 We then perform appropriate index shifts to group all terms to the same power of $$x$$.
-For a homogeneous ODE, each of these must be zero.
+Since each power of $$x$$ is a linearly independent function, the coefficient of For a homogeneous ODE, each of these must be zero.

 To illustrate, let's apply the method to Bessel's equation,
 \begin{equation}\label{eq:Bessel}